 We think the approach provides many of the advantages of living in a country, giving you a real chance to immerse yourself in a culture, without a number of the drawbacks.
 Some of the advantages we see include:

 Less Liability, Simpler Taxation and Less Hassle

 As we mention elsewhere, most superannuation is not subject to Australian taxation after age 60, but it may be subject to taxation if you become resident in another country.
-This doesn't tend to be the case with the Asian countries, but it is certainly the case with developed countries, such as those in most of Europe, US, Canada and Japan.
-However, in most of those latter countries, as long as your stay is less than six months - and you will still need prior tax advice just to make sure - you will not be regarded as a tax resident and subject to tax on your worldwide/Australian income.
-You will only remain liable to tax in Australia and need to submit one tax return each year - and until you have had to juggle two tax returns (usually with different year ends) you won't appreciate the advantage!
+This doesn't tend to be the case with the Asian countries at the moment, but it is certainly the case with developed countries, such as those in most of Europe, US, Canada and Japan.
+However, in many countries, as long as your stay is less than six months - and you will still need specific tax advice just to make sure - you will not be regarded as a tax resident and subject to tax on your worldwide/Australian income.
+You will only remain liable to tax in Australia - which may be minimal if you are on a superannuation income stream - and need to submit one tax return each year; until you have had to juggle two tax returns (usually with different year ends) you won't appreciate the advantage!

 "Choosing your Seasons"

 If you're looking to retire somewhere in tropical or subtropical Asia, timing doesn't matter too much - with the exception of avoiding the monsoons.
 But if you are looking to spend time in Europe or in Mediterranean climate, you have the flexibility to pick the best of seasons and miss winter if you are not a skier or love the cold.
 We rarely see inquiries about purchasing French châteaus or Tuscan villas in winter!